GluuFederation/flex/docs/admin/admin-ui/home.md

 ## Webhooks

+Webhooks in the Admin UI work by sending an HTTP request to a specified URL when certain events occur, such as user creation or updates.
+The request includes event data, which external systems can use to trigger custom actions like notifications or syncing.

-Webhooks can be created and mapped to various Admin UI features to execute custom business logic when events associated with those features occur.
-Follow this [tutorial](./webhooks.md) for more details.
+They can be mapped to various Admin UI features, making it easy to extend functionality without changing the core system.

+Follow this [tutorial](./webhooks.md) for setup instructions.

 ![image](../../assets/admin-ui/webhook-view.png)